ValeriaKrasnok/DataScienceCourseKNU/Lab6.md

 $F
 [1] 16.66667
-##calculated mean value of every type of spray with help of two functions:sapply and apply that have th same result
+##calculated mean value of every type of spray with help of two functions:sapply and apply that have the same result
 ```R
 ```